zanata/zanata-server/docs/user-guide/projects/import-projects.md

 This document will provide help when importing or migrating projects into Zanata from other translation platforms.
 You need a user account on the Zanata instance you will migrate to.

+See [signup account](user-guide/account/sign-up) and [activate account](user-guide/account/account-activate) for more information.

 ## Create a project in Zanata